smeriwether/merimerimeri.com/writings/20201110-apple-one-more-thing-predictions.md

++++
+date = "2020-11-10"
+description = "Apple is slated to announce the new M1 SoC tomorrow, here's what I think will happen." slug = "apple-one-more-thing-predictions" title = "Thoughts and Predictions about Apple's upcoming 'One More Thing' Event"
++++

 Tomorrow (11/10/20) is Apple’s ‘One More Thing’ event 👨‍💻.
 [Rumors have it](https://9to5mac.com/2020/11/06/apple-november-event-apple-silicon/) that we’ll see the first ARM-powered Macs.
 The transition to ARM has a [ton of upside](https://www.macrumors.com/guide/apple-silicon/) but the